utsaslab/crashmonkey/docs/Ace.md

     `sync, fsync, fdatasync, none`
     Since by default `fdatasync` is one of the file-system operations under test, it is excluded from the list of persistence operations.
 However you could add it to the persistence operation set in the ace script.

 5. **Fileset for persistence operations** : Ideally, the file set for persistence operations should be the same as the above defined file set.
 However, there is no point persisting a file that was not touched by any of the system calls in the workload.
-Hence, we reduce the space of workloads further by restricting the fileset for persistence operations:
+Hence, we reduce the space of workloads further by restricting the file set for persistence operations:
       1. Range of used files : In this mode, in addition to the files/directories involved in the workload, we allow persisting sibling files and parent directory.
 This is the default for seq-1 and seq-2.
       2. Strictly used files : In this mode, only files/directories acted upon by the workload can be persisted.
 We default to this mode in seq-3, to restrict the workload set.